-You are required to undertake Field Work in preparation of ONE of TWO final projects that will help construct and map your understanding of the city.
+You can undertake Fieldwork as a final project that will help construct and map your understanding of the city.
 This labor will also help you understand the logic of how we theorize and imagine Newark in relation to some of the key ethical and aesthetic issues of this course.
 Your approach can be flexible and multi-disciplinary and should include at least 2-3 relevant interviews.
 All interview subjects should be either residing in Newark or working in its borders.
 No interview subject should be affiliated with NJIT or Rutgers-Newark.
 I encourage you to immerse yourself in the urban community and its urban environment.
 Literary focus is not necessary.
-However, as you should be establishing connections between the course particulars and the realities you encounter beyond campus.
-You can explore art, culture, history, music, architecture, sports, civil rights activism, housing and commercial realty, education, power companies, grassroots organizations, rehabilitation centers, et cetera.
+However, you should be establishing connections between the course particulars and the realities you encounter beyond campus.
+You can explore art, culture, history, music, architecture, sports, civil rights activism, housing and commercial reality, education, power companies, grassroots organizations, rehabilitation centers, et cetera.
 Please consult with me about your ideas and I shall offer intensive oversight throughout your project.